circlefin/malachite/specs/quint/specs/reset/README.md

     - `stagedInv`: we only have unstaged registrations which have seq_num greater than `highest_staged_seq_num`.
 This means, in particular, that we don't accept (unstage) duplicated registrations.

 - System-level invariants
-    - `proofStateInv`: hash stored on L1 is consistent with corresponding L2 Block
+    - `proofStateInv`: L1 stores hashes of L2 blocks that have been proven.
+This invariant checks if the latest proven L2 block stored in L1 matches the actual L2 block at `provenHeight`.
     - `forkIDNotSmaller`: L1 never expects a smaller forkID than there currently is on L2 (TODO: think about a spurious reset)
     - `finalizationInv`: L2 is never rolled-back below provenHeight stored on L1